Nate Mendel: Technique

 Mendel at first considered the bass a melodic instrument, and thus liked to input more personality in his bass parts.
 Bass Player described Mendel's style in Sunny Day Real Estate as "heavy-handed and fleet-footed, rooted in punk rock but prone to melodic flights that encircled the band's airy arrangements", and Mendel added that in his first years of the Foo Fighters he tried "to make these songs as complicated as I could and put as much bass on there as possible".
 He eventually changed his priorities to the more traditional bass style where the instrument acts as "the bridge between the melodic element and the percussion", saying that he "alter[ed] the way I play bass so it works in this band, so I can support Dave's songs as best as possible."
 The priorities he learned to take with his playing was to "play tight and lock better with the drums" adding that when Grohl and drummer Taylor Hawkins decide to redo the drum tracks, at times Mendel would have to remake his whole basslines.

 Mendel is known to use a pick almost exclusively.
 His preferred style was alternate picking, but on the fifth Foo Fighters album, In Your Honor, he started to employ downpicking because "with this kind of music, you need the consistency and percussive sound you get from playing with downstrokes."
 For the acoustic shows, Mendel played fingerstyle.

-Nate is rarely seen singing.
-However he sang backup with Chris Shiflett on Monkey Wrench at the Tabernacle in Atlanta in 2000 while supporting There Is Nothing Left to Lose.
-He and Shiflett sang the outro backing vocals ("fall in, fall out").
-He is also seen doing backing vocals on "I'll Stick Around" at Bizarre Festival in 2000.
-Also, he sang backing vocals at Bucknell University in 2000 on "Monkey Wrench".

 Equipment

 Mendel's main set-up consists of Fender Precision Basses with GHS strings, played through Ashdown amplifiers.
 Mendel described the Precision as "iconic" in both its looks and its sound.
 The bassist's preferred P-Bass is his first, a 1971 model sold to him by the lead singer of Christ on a Crutch which Mendel adapted to be easier to play.
 Mendel also plays Lakland basses, particularly the Bob Glaub Signature, one of which was employed on the Foo Fighters' seventh album, Wasting Light.
 He uses a Fulltone Bassdrive pedal, though Mendel downsized the usage of effects pedals as the Foo Fighters rose its number of musicians – "Now that we have three guitar players, there's a lot of distortion going on, so I try to keep it clean and stay in line with the kick drum.
 That way, I know that even if we're playing a big echoey venue, at least the bass will come across with some bite and precision."
+In 2012, Mendel received his own signature Fender Nate Mendel Precision Bass, which has become popular globally due to it being a very well built, simply modified vintage style Precision Bass.